 Dorothy goes to work with the Department of Egyptian Antiquities.
 She astonishes seasoned Egyptologists with her intuitive knowledge and skilled draftsmanship, often filling in missing pieces of inscriptions and layouts from memory.

 Over time, the memories solidify.
-She was Bentreshyt.
+She was Benetrashit.
 And the spirit of Pharaoh Sety I began to visit her.
 He explained—as a high priest of the mysteries—how he could gather life force to fashion a temporary physical form.
 It would cost her, shorten her life.
 She insisted.
 And so, he came to her not as a ghost, but as a man she could see, touch, and love.

 Return to Abydos